 CEO / FOUNDER

-LJ Johnson-Bell is an international wine writer and author.
-Her most recent climate change-related book is Wine and Climate Change: Wine-making in a New World with Blind Drunk: Are We Running Out of Wine? to be published in Summer 2019.
-More than 20 years of following the world’s wine harvests has given her a bird’s eye view of the effect of climate change on nature’s most susceptible agricultural crops, the Vitis vinifera.
-She has founded the Wine and Climate Change Institute to focus on adapting EU appellation laws; the feasibility of irrigation; the determination of cool-climate regions; and the long-term sustainability of viticulture.
-She now also consults wine producers on climate-proofing their vineyards, is a conference speaker and viticulture/climate change analyst.
-She received her wine training in France as former Editor-in-Chief of Vintage International Magazine in Paris, has a degree in International Relations and post-graduate diplomas in Law.
-She regularly works as an international wine judge and has contributed to dozens of international publications.
+JOHNSON-BELL is an international wine writer, conference speaker and author.
+Her most recent climate change-related book is Wine and Climate Change: Wine-making in a New World with Blind Drunk: Are We Running Out of Wine? to be published in Fall of 2019.
+More than 25 years of following the world’s wine harvests has given her a bird’s eye view of the effect of climate change on nature’s most susceptible agricultural crop, the Vitis vinifera.
+In 2017 she has founded The Wine and Climate Change Institute to focus on adapting EU appellation laws; the feasibility of irrigation; the determination of cool-climate regions; and the long-term sustainability of viticulture.
+She consults wine producers on climate-proofing their vineyards, is a conference speaker and a viticulture/climate change analyst.
+She received her wine training in France as former Editor-in-Chief of Vintage International Magazine in Paris, has a degree in International Relations from Scripps College, Claremont, California, studied at La Sorbonne and the SciencesPo as well as earning post-graduate diplomas in Law from Oxford Brookes University and the University of Oxford (OXILP).
+She regularly works as an international wine judge, and is the head judge for the annual Welsh Wine Awards, and has contributed to dozens of international publications.
+She is a contributing author to the upcoming UN Encyclopedia of Sustainable Development Goals, writing in the Climate Action chapter on Water Management and Dry Farming and she is speaking and moderating at the Water Management panel at the upcoming Climate Change Leadership conference in Porto, Portugal, March 2019.
 She lives in Oxford, London and Wales.
 Visit www.THEWINELADY.com for more about her wine work and a fuller CV.